Republican Youngkin wins Virginia governor's race, CNN projects - KTVZ

 Late Tuesday night, Youngkin was exceeding the performance of the previous Republican gubernatorial candidate four years ago and also significantly outperforming Trump’s margins in the Virginia suburbs, which had been trending increasingly Democratic.
 McAuliffe’s margins, by contrast, fell below the tallies in previous contests of Biden and Virginia’s current Democratic governor, Ralph Northam, in key areas throughout the state.

+“We’re going to embrace our parents, not ignore them.
+We’re going to press forward with a curriculum that includes listening to parents, as well as a curriculum that allows our children to run as fast as they can, teaching them how to think, enabling their dreams to soar.
+Friends, we are going to reestablish excellence in our schools,” he said.

+McAuliffe has not called Youngkin to concede, a campaign aide tells CNN, and said he is unlikely to do so tonight.

-McAuliffe appeared briefly before his supporters late Tuesday night, but did not concede.
-“We still got a lot of votes to count,” he said.
+He appeared briefly before his supporters late Tuesday night.
+“We still got a lot of votes to count,” the Democrat said.
 “We are going to continue to count votes.”

 McAuliffe had made a gamble by centering his campaign on the notion that Youngkin was a Trump “wannabe.”
 In the final days on the campaign trail, he referred to Youngkin as “Glenn Trumpkin” and argued that a Youngkin win in Virginia would embolden Trump ahead of possible 2024 White House bid, but that argument does not appear to have energized Democratic voters the way McAuliffe had hoped.
 Youngkin tapped into some of Trump’s rhetoric to appeal to the GOP base — by invoking certain culture war issues and talking about “election integrity” early in the race, for example — but he steered clear of the telerally that Trump held Monday night for the Republican ticket.